Medical Case Management (including Treatment Adherence Services)

 • Anticipated time for the completion of each intervention

 Regular case notes should describe the progress toward meeting care plan goals.
-The care plan should be updated with outcomes of interventions and revised or amended in response to changes in the client’s life circumstances or goals.
-Tasks, referrals, and services should be updated as they are identified or completed, and not at set intervals.
+Case managers should update the plan with outcomes of interventions and revise or amend the plan in response to changes in the client’s life circumstances or goals.
+Staff should update tasks, referrals, and services as they are identified or completed, and not at set intervals.

-Care plans must be updated at least every 6 months, with documentation that all required elements (problem statement/need, goals, interventions, responsible party, and timeframe) have been reviewed and, if appropriate, revised.
+Case managers must update care plans at least every 6 months, with documentation that all required elements (problem statement, goals, interventions, responsible party, and timeframe) have been reviewed and, if appropriate, revised.

 1. Percentage of clients with a care plan that contains all of the following: